 After volunteering with DataKind since 2016, Rachel joined as a member of staff in 2020!
 Her role now involves capacity building and professional development as well as being more focused on community building.

-By utilising AI and data science, DataKind is tackling the world’s toughest challenges!
+By utilizing AI and data science, DataKind is tackling the world’s toughest challenges!

 Founded in 2012, this global non-profit has Chapters in the US, UK, India, and Singapore, alongside a community of over 30,000 volunteers.

-DataKind enables volunteers to partner with high-impact organisations, providing necessary access to data science.
+DataKind enables volunteers to partner with high-impact organizations, providing necessary access to data science.
 This results in evidence-based decision-making, increased efficiency, and enhanced data literacy.

 To hear more of the incredible conversation with Rachel listen now using the links below!